A water softener must use a lot of energy

 With only a minimal uptick in energy use and the ability to save thousands of dollars over the course of its lifespan, a water softener is an ideal solution to have in the home.
 After purchasing a softener, you’ll see savings across your entire home, and the system will pay for itself in about a year.

 Unsure where to begin?
-Start by requesting a free hard water test strip to learn your water’s hardness number, and then use this easy step-by-step tool to receive a recommendation for the right water softener for you.
+Start by requesting a free hard water test strip to learn your water’s hardness number, and then use this easy step-by-step tool to receive a recommendation for the right water softener for you or visit our preferred retailer, EcoPureHome, for your water softening needs.